heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

 4/Jan/25
   Did a lot of work today from 12 am to 4 am but i didn't commit changes of the work i did because my system crashed.
 Just finish fixing it.

+7/Jan/25
+  Couldn't do anything today because of NYSC registration